GabrielSlima/blog/articles/clean-code-clean-systems.md

     </p>
     <p>
-        The <i>code duplication</i> was so hard that the possibilities of adding new code or changing anything without having to change the entire applicationwere small.
+        The <i>code duplication</i> was so hard that the possibilities of adding new code or changing anything without having to change the entire application were small.
         Almost all solutions (without a pattern) I thought resulted in changing all places.
     </p>
     <p>